By ABAP Staff

-This flexible secular curriculum has been around for more than 100 years, and has been the chosen curriculum of hundreds of homeschooling families, military families stationed overseas, and even professional child performers and athletes.
-Calvert is so appealing because it is totally flexible, and families have the option of going with the entire homeschool curriculum or just individual courses.
+This flexible secular curriculum has been around for more than 100 years.
+It has been the chosen curriculum of hundreds of homeschooling families, military families stationed overseas, and even professional child performers and athletes.
+Calvert is so appealing because it is totally flexible.
+Families have the option of going with the entire homeschool curriculum or just individual courses.

 Designed by a dedicated homeschooling mom with six kids from ages two to 15, Easy Peasy All-in-One Homeschool is a free online curriculum that requires only a computer and the internet.
 Nearly all materials are free, and the curriculum does not require any major books or supplies.

 Explode the Code is a unique reading curriculum designed to help children build a strong literacy foundation.
-The well-received program additionally aims to help children become lifelong readers.
+The well-received program also aims to help children become lifelong readers.

 Gemm Learning is an online curriculum tailored to fit each child based upon online behavioral and reading assessments.
 As an added bonus, real-time support from educators is available seven days a week.